Welcome from NEC Interim President,

 The oldest independent school of music in the United States, NEC was founded in 1867 by Eben Tourjée.
 Our curriculum is remarkable for its wide range of styles and traditions.
 On the college level, we offer training in classical, jazz, Contemporary Improvisation, world and early music.
 In our Preparatory School and School of Continuing Education, we provide training and performance opportunities for 1600 children, pre-college students, adults, and seniors.
 Through our Community Collaboration Programs, we give our young musicians the opportunity to engage with non-traditional audiences in schools, hospitals, and nursing homes—thereby bringing pleasure to new listeners and enlarging the universe for classical music and jazz.

-NEC presents almost one thousand free concerts each year, many of them in Jordan Hall, our world- renowned, century-old, beautifully restored concert hall.
+NEC presents almost one thousand free concerts each year, many of them in Jordan Hall—a national historic landmark that is admired the world over.
 These programs range from solo recitals to chamber music to orchestral programs to jazz and opera scenes.
 Every year, NEC’s opera studies department also presents two fully staged opera productions at the Cutler Majestic Theatre in Boston.
-Detailed listings of our concerts can be found on this website on the Concerts and Events pages.
+Detailed listings of our concerts can be found on the NEC website, on NEC's InstantEncore channel, and on the necmusic mobile app for iPhone and Android.

 NEC is co-founder and educational partner of "From the Top," the weekly NPR radio program that celebrates outstanding young classical musicians from the entire country.
 With its broadcast home in Jordan Hall, the show is heard on 250 stations throughout the United States.
 The Conservatory also delights in partnerships with groups as diverse as Boston's Handel and Haydn Society, Harvard University, Tufts University, Boston Modern Orchestra Project, Boston Children's Chorus, A Far Cry chamber orchestra and many others.
 You can find details about these here.